The Router takes care of forwarding the request to the correct component.

 The Session Map is a data store that keeps the information of the session id and the Node where the session is running.
 It serves as a support for the Router in the process of forwarding a request to the Node.
 The Router will ask the Session Map for the Node associated to a session id.
 When starting the Grid in its fully distributed mode, the Session Map is the first component that should be started.

-The Event Bus serves as a communication path between the Nodes, Distributor, and Session Map.
+The Event Bus serves as a communication path between the Nodes, Distributor, New Session Queuer, and Session Map.
 The Grid does most of its internal communication through messages, avoiding expensive HTTP calls.

 In Grid 3, the components were Hub and Node, and it was possible to run them together by starting the Grid in Standalone mode.
 The same concept is available in Grid 4, it is possible to run a Hub by grouping some of the components described above, and it is also possible to run all components together in a Standalone mode.